 A permit is required for ecological scientific research and/or educational purposes in ecological reserves established under the Ecological Reserve Act or the Protected Areas of British Columbia Act.

-Uses and activities that will require a permit on lands classified as park or protected area are:
+Uses and activities that will require a permit on lands classified as park, protected area or conservancy are:

 There are a number of park use permits throughout British Columbia’s protected areas system allowing for commercial activities within parks, many of which are granted to operators who provide guided adventure tourism services.
 These operators may provide, at their option, a Self-Assessment Report evaluating their contributions to stewardship within parks.
 The intent of the Self-Assessment Report is to allow operators an opportunity to describe in writing how they have demonstrated leadership and commitment to maintaining the conservation and recreation values and objectives of the park(s) or protected area(s) in which they operate.